-SITE-SPECIFIC

-CONSERVATION OBJECTIVE

-A site-specific conservation objective aims to define the favourable conservation condition of a habitat or species at site level.
-The maintenance of habitats and species within sites at favourable condition will contribute to the maintenance of favourable conservation status of those habitats and

-species at a national level.
+Detailed site-specific conservation objectives (SSCOs) aim to define the conditions necessary to maintain or achieve the favourable conservation condition of a habitat or species at site level.
+The maintenance of habitats and species within sites at favourable condition will contribute to the maintenance of favourable conservation status of those habitats and species at a national level.